ecohealthalliance/HP3/model_fitting/geo_cross.md

 In addition to randomly-selected k-fold cross-validation, we evaluated the robustness of our models via non-random geographic cross-validation: we systematically removed all observations from a zoogeographical region, re-fit the model using all observations from outside the region, then performed a non-parametric permutation test comparing the predicted values to the observed values for that region.

-In order to meaningfully organize geographic areas, we utilized mammalian zoogeographic regions from *Holz et al (2013)*, which are defined by distributions of and phylogenetic relationships between species.
-Using QGIS, a shapefile of these regions was intersected with IUCN's host ranges, and each host was assigned to only the region which contained the greatest proportion of its range.
+In order to meaningfully organize geographic areas, we utilized mammalian zoogeographic regions from [*Holt et al (2013)*](http://dx.doi.org/10.1126/science.1228282) which are defined by distributions of and phylogenetic relationships between species.
+Using QGIS, a mammal-specific zoogeographical shapefile provided by [Holt's group](http://macroecology.ku.dk/resources/wallace) at the University of Copenhagen was intersected (using QGIS Vector > Geoprocessing Tools > Intersect) with a shapefile of IUCN's host ranges.
+Areas of these intersections were then calculated using an equal-area projection, and each host was assigned to only the region which contained the greatest proportion of its range.
 Results of the non-parametric permutation test are shown below; non-significant results indicate that model predictions are unbiased.